 A: WooCommerce is used to set up an eCommerce store on WordPress.
-WooCommerce makes it easy to create and manage an online store with its options like inventory, taxation, shipping options, payment gateway configuration, and more.
+WooCommerce makes it easy to create and manage an online store with options like inventory, taxation, shipping options, payment gateway configuration, and more.

 Q: Is WooCommerce good for beginners?

 A: WooCommerce is an easy-to-use, open-source, and 100% free platform for beginners to build eCommerce stores.
-WooCommerce provides control over your eCommerce website, and if you are familiar with the coding skills, you can also customize your site using the plugin.
+WooCommerce provides control over your eCommerce website, and if you are familiar with the coding skills, you can customize your site using the plugin.